NushaMBZ/aide-memoire/AGM4367/N Unit-03 S-17.md

 # National Income

 > [!definition]
+> #Q
-> National income is the total value of all the final goods and services produced in a country during a specific period of time.
+> National income :: is the total value of all the final goods and services produced in a country during a specific period of time.
+> #/Q

 ## Gross Domestic Product

 > [!Definition]
+> #Q
-> It is the total monetary or market value of all the finished goods and services produced within a country's borders in a specific time period.
+> Gross Domestic Product :: It is the total monetary or market value of all the finished goods and services produced within a country's borders in a specific time period.
+> #/Q

 GDP can be calculated in three ways:

-1. **Expenditure approach:** This method sums up the value of all goods and services consumed by households, businesses, and the government, as well as net exports.
+1. **Expenditure approach:** This method <mark style="background: #FFF3A3A6;">sums up the value of all goods and services consumed by households, businesses, and the government, as well as net exports.</mark>
-2. **Production approach:** This method sums up the value of all goods and services produced by all industries in the economy.
+2. **Production approach:** This method <mark style="background: #FFB8EBA6;">sums up the value of all goods and services produced by all industries in the economy.</mark>
-3. **Income approach:** This method sums up all wages, salaries, profits, and other forms of income earned by individuals and businesses in the economy.
+3. **Income approach:** This method <mark style="background: #FFB8EBA6;">sums up all wages, salaries, profits, and other forms of income earned by individuals and businesses in the economy.</mark>

 > [!tip]
 > Real GDP takes into account the effects of inflation while nominal GDP does not.